homage to <form|emptiness>

 This is by no means a complete account, it is a fraction, as it would require the assemblage of another universe, a clone of this one.
 These are shadows of complexity super-positioned with simplicity; an interplay of Energy and Schrödinger Lenses (slit experiments, mandala, stereotypes) that generate a flow of interference patterns we call life, and for some, samsara, and for more the universe or cosmos.

 There are no words for the appreciation for Sensei’s teaching.
-There are no gifts that can compensate for this gem, as all of its facets radiate from one point.
+There are no gifts that can compensate for this gem, as all of its facets radiate from a dynamic line, limitless, yet perpendicular appearing as one point.
 It operates abstract time, abstract location.
 For all beings.

 This is transmission.